pjcj/Devel--Cover/docs/cpancover.md

 resources to be constrained.
 In addition the docker container is killed after a certain time.

-I have only run this in Ubuntu 14.04.
-The docker version there, 0.9.1 (as of 31.05.2104) is insufficient.
+I have only run this in Ubuntu 14.04 and 16.04.
+The docker version in 14.04, 0.9.1 (as of 31.05.2104) is insufficient.
 Version 0.11.1 is fine.
 I don't know about the versions in between.

 The latest version of docker can be installed on Ubuntu as follows:
 (see https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/)